sunflowersoft/hudup-ext/3_implementation/src/net/hudup/core/resources/readme.txt

 Tel: 84-975250362

 ---
 P/S: Current version of JRE and JDK is 1.8.0.
-Current version of Hudup is 12.
-The last built date is September 5, 2019.
+Current version of Hudup is ${version}.
+The last built date is March 30, 2020.

 --------------------